mohd-afeef-badri/psd/joss/paper.md

 PSD_Solve -np 6144 Main.edp #6144 MPI-domains are used
 ```

-Results such as those presented in figure \ref{fig:example1} can be obtained by launching `PSD` simulation.
+Results such as those presented in Figure \ref{fig:example1} can be obtained by launching `PSD` simulation.
 These results corresponds to seismic wave propagation for hypothetical earthquake.
 These simulations are then used for risk assessments of potential sites of interest for engineering.

 # Demonstration